Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

     amplitude.getInstance().setGroup('orgId', '[10,16]');
     ```

-You can also use `logEventWithGroups` to set event-level groups, meaning the group designation applies only for the specific event being logged, and doesn't persist on the user unless you explicitly
+You can also use `logEventWithGroups` to set event-level groups, meaning the group designation applies only to the specific event being logged, and doesn't persist on the user unless you explicitly
  set it with `setGroup`.

 ```js